 Why This Recipe Works

-- Butterscotch sauce isn’t complicated!
-At its core, it’s a sauce consisting of butter and brown sugar.
+- This sauce isn’t complicated!
+At its core, it’s made of butter and brown sugar.
 For this recipe, we keep the ingredient list and the method simple because it works perfectly.

-- To help prevent crystallization, we add a little bit of cream of tartar!
+- We have a failsafe to help prevent crystallization: we add a little bit of cream of tartar!
 No corn syrup need, this method works like a charm.

 - This sauce keeps well for up to 2 months stored in the fridge.
-It’s perfect to keep on hand for ice cream night, jazzing up pancakes, or making a fancy hot cocoa.
+It’s perfect to have on hand for ice cream night, jazzing up pancakes, or making a fancy hot cocoa.

 Ingredients

-- Light brown sugar – adds rich, deep notes of molasses
+- Light brown sugar – Brown sugar adds rich, deep notes of molasses, and it’s what differentiates butterscotch from caramel sauce.

-- Salt – to balance the sweetness and enhance the flavor
+- Salt – We use a touch of salt to balance the sweetness and enhance the flavor.

-- Cream of tartar (optional) – this is a failsafe to help prevent your butterscotch from crystalizing!
+- Cream of tartar – Cream of tartar is optional, but highly recommended.
+It’s a failsafe to help prevent your butterscotch from crystalizing!
 Some people use corn syrup, but instead we use cream of tartar, which is a natural by-product of winemaking.
-Instead of cream of tartar, you can use another acid; ½ teaspoon lemon juice works well
+Instead of cream of tartar, you can use another acid; 1/2 teaspoon lemon juice also works well.

-- Heavy whipping cream – makes the sauce smooth, velvety, and absolutely luscious
+- Heavy whipping cream – Cream makes the sauce smooth, velvety, and absolutely luscious.

-- Vanilla extract – adds a hint of flavor and aroma to make this butterscotch syrup irresistible
+- Vanilla extract – Vanilla adds a hint of flavor and aroma to make this butterscotch syrup irresistible.

 - Cook until the sugar is melted and the mixture is boiling, about 1 to 2 minutes, stirring occasionally.